 Various methods have been used successfully at SRS to contain and clean up radioactive liquid spills.
 One well documented example is the 1983 spill at Tank 13 in H-Area, which took approximately 18 months to clean up.
 The mitigating actions for the above ground spills postulated in this document would be similar to those taken following the Tank 13 spill, except on a much larger scale.
 For example, sandbags (or other material) and absorbent material would be used extensively to contain or reroute the contaminated liquid.
 Concrete and steel I-beam or angle iron dikes could be erected, and dump trucks filled with dirt would be available for emergencies.
-Temporary sumps or basins would be formed where water was impounded, and temporary pumps would be used to direct the contaminated liquid for cleanup (see Figure 4).
+Temporary sumps or basins would be used to direct the contaminated liquid for cleanup (see Figure 4).